werf/werf/docs/_includes/reference/cli/werf_kubectl_delete.md

       --ignore-not-found=false
             Treat "resource not found" as a successful delete.
 Defaults to "true" when --all is
             specified.
+  -i, --interactive=false
+            If true, delete resource only when user confirms.
+This flag is in Alpha.
   -k, --kustomize=''
             Process a kustomization directory.
 This flag can`t be used together with -f or -R.
       --now=false